 This steam roasted chicken has always been considered a quintessential item on the wedding menus in the central and lower Punjab areas of Pakistan.
 The very spicy yet super delicious roast is generally made in a big cooking vessel called Degh but this recipe makes it easy to make at home.

 Mirchi Chicken Skewer is a perfect summertime all rounder.
 Mirchi chicken skewers is a different recipe yet very close to the roots.
 It is prepared with a homemade chili paste using our traditional flavors and spices with a perfect balance of garlicy brown butter sauce on top.

 A flavorful blend of the two most popular Pakistani dishes in one.
 Spicy, char-grilled Chicken Tikka cooked in karahi with fragrant spices, fresh tomatoes and ginger.
 A bold and spicy dish sizzling with flavors.

 A traditional mildly spiced recipe for a whole chicken from the province of Balochistan in Pakistan.
 Ideally made on open flame, this recipe is adapted to make Sajji at home.

 Khousay is originally a Burmese and Thai dish called “Khao Suey,” Memon’s modified it and adapted to make their own version.
-It is a very pungent and aromatic dish with depth of flavor and is probably the most popular dish in any Memon home.
+It is a very pungent and aromatic dish with a depth of flavor and is probably the most popular dish in any Memon home.
 Cooked noodles in a flavorful coconut curry with a meat gravy topped with herbs and toppings is the delectable dish we Memon’s call Khousay.

 The very authentic Pakistani bakery style chicken patties.
 The step by step pictorial make is so easy.
 No to forget that freshly baked chicken patties right from the oven is killer.
 Just don’t burn your mouth.